Jiaobei: Practice

-Moon blocks can be used separately to receive a straightforward answer, or they are accompanied by fortune sticks to clarify an oracle.
+In poe divination, moon blocks can be used by themselves, or they can be accompanied by fortune sticks to clarify an oracle.
+Occasionally, coins of similar face value and design are substituted for moon blocks.
 When used alone, moon blocks are first purified by revolving the blocks around the incense burner three times.
-The querent then kneels and says their name, date of birth, residence, and question while cupping the blocks between their hands in prayer.
-After the querent poses the question to the gods, the blocks are dropped to the floor and land in a specific position.
+The questioner then kneels and says their name, date of birth, residence, and question while cupping the blocks between their hands in prayer.
+The blocks are dropped on the floor.

 There are four possible answers that the moon blocks can produce: